sivssdn/go-git-it/README.md

 - **Command Alias** : Alias for common git commands can be set with `alias.json` inside config folder.
 A single command can have multiple aliases.

 - **Branch Name Autocomplete** : Is used in conjunction with other commands like `checkout`.
 Primary function is to find a branch name with a given identifier.
+Auto-complete is case in-sensitive.

 - **Checkout** : Checks out to a branch with just a substring identifier.
  Stashes the current branch and switches to the new one.